yannis/discoteca-demo/README.md

 To make it work we have to create a new Ember-Data model: the Album

-`ember g model album name:string issued_on:date artwork_url:string artist:belongsTo`
+`ember g model album name:string released_on:date artwork_url:string artist:belongsTo`

 change the album.js model to load the associated artist asynchronously: